helium/HIP/0001-LongFiAndLoRaWAN.md

 end-device activation: Over-the-Air Activation (OTAA).
 Activation by Personalization (ABP) is currently not supported.

-in the US902-928 regulatory domain the Helium network will operate on LoRaWAN channels 48-55 (sub-band 7):
+In the US902-928 regulatory domain, the Helium network will operate on LoRaWAN channels 48-55 (sub-band 7):
 ```
 Channel 48, 911.900 Mhz